-Parents can also open TFSAs for their children – a family of four can effectively save up to R120 000 a year in a TFSA.
-This makes a TFSA an ideal vehicle for saving for your children’s education.
+Parents can also open TFSAs for their children – a family of four can effectively save up to R120 000 a year (*Update: R132 000 a year. since 1 March 2017) in a TFSA.
+This makes a TFSA an vehicle worth considering for saving for your children’s education.

 Product houses were waiting for final details on the accounts from National Treasury which were issued last week, so expect to see above-the-line marketing of new TFSA products.
 In the meantime, this is what you need to know:

 TFSAs can be issued by banks, long-term insurers, managers responsible for collective investment schemes (unit trusts and exchange-traded funds), the government (through the retail savings bond scheme), mutual banks and co-operative banks.

 In order for a product to qualify as a TFSA it has to be simple to understand, adequately transparent and suitable for investors.
 According to National Treasury, the following products will be eligible as TFSAs: most savings accounts with banks, fixed deposits, unit trusts (collective investment schemes), retail savings bonds, certain endowment policies issued by long-term insurers, linked investment products, and exchange-traded funds (ETFs) that are classified as collective investment schemes.

 Performance fees will not be allowable for TFSAs and savings products that can be used as transactional accounts are not allowed.